MaulikxLakhani/PhishDetect/README.md

 Automations & Integrations
 -------------
-You can set up PhishDetect to run automatically using a task scheduler (such as crontab for Linux) to generate updated results daily.
+You can set up PhishDetect to run automatically using a task scheduler (such as crontab for Linux) to generate latest results.

 Contributions
 -------------